-We hope not, but if you suspect you have a rat infestation then please get in touch and let the pest control specialist handle your rat problem.
+We hope not, but if you suspect you have a rat infestation then please get in touch and let a pest control specialist handle your problem.

 What You Need to Know About Rats

 Rats are carriers of disease.
-They can carry many different diseases just by the nature of the environment they thrive in but the main one to be aware of is leptospirosis.
-This is a bacterial disease carried in their urine but not all rats carry this and it thrives in damp moist areas such as river banks.
+They can carry many different diseases just by the nature of the environment they thrive in but the main illness to be aware of is leptospirosis.
+This is a bacterial disease that can be carried in their urine.

 Rats teeth never stop growing.
 They can gnaw through concrete, plastic, wood and metals.
 This is particularly helpful when trying to gain entry into a buildings.
 They will also gnaw to wear their teeth down, but also to sharpen them at the same time.